Number of Women Awarded Government Contracts Falls Short for 20th Year

 Doesn’t the Women-Owned Business (WOB) Contracting Program Discriminate Against Men?

-The program does not discriminate against men, it simply assists women in being more competitive and visible within the central contracting registry.
+No. The program does not discriminate against men, it simply assists women in being more competitive and visible within the central contracting registry.

 The WOB Contracting Program does not require women to be favored over men, but allows contracting officers to use their own discretion for "restricted competition" to increase contracting opportunities for women-owned businesses (WOBs).
 This may sound like a fair approach to some, and an inequitable approach to others, but the programs were put in place because qualified women business owners were being passed over for less qualified male-owned businesses.
 The fact that the goal was only 5% of all government contracts is in itself telling of just how male-dominated the government contracting industry has been.